-Rule 70 Utility Line Jurisdiction, Installations and Applications of transmitting, distributing, storing, or consuming of electricity, natural gas, or communications, but shall not include: (1) a line or facility that requires a certificate of public good pursuant to 30 V.S.A. § 248; or, (2) a "broadcast or communication support structure" and any improvements ancillary to the support structure subject to the jurisdiction of Act 250 pursuant to 10 V.S.A. § 6001c or 10 V.S.A. § 6001(26).
+Rule 70 Utility Line Jurisdiction, Installations and Applications

+(A) "Electrical lines, natural gas distribution lines, communication lines, and related facilities, directly associated and ancillary to those lines," means any wire, conduit, and physical structure or equipment, whether above, below, or on ground, used for the purpose of transmitting, distributing, storing, or consuming of electricity, natural gas, or communications, but shall not include: (1) a line or facility that requires a certificate of public good pursuant to 30 V.S.A. § 248; or, (2) a "broadcast or communication support structure" and any improvements ancillary to the support structure subject to the jurisdiction of Act 250 pursuant to 10 V.S.A. § 6001c or 10 V.S.A. § 6001(26).